ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share_access_removal.md

 {: pre}
 {: api}

 If you want to remove a binding by using Terraform, you need to delete the `ibm_is_share_binding` resource.
-You can use the `terraform destroy` command to conveniently destroy a remote object such as a single binding resource.
+You can use the `terraform destroy` command to conveniently delete a remote object such as a single binding resource.
 {: terraform}

 ```terraform